wessholders/portfolio/python/Esri Credit Usage Report Generator/README.md

 This process, which can take hours to perform manually through the web interface, is **completed in seconds** with this script.
 This automation saves valuable administrator time and resources by providing a quick, consolidated view of the organization's spending.

-The script connects to your ArcGIS Online organization, fetches the credit usage data for a specified time frame, and exports the results into a clean, easy-to-read Excel file (`.xlsx`).
+The script connects to your ArcGIS Online organization, fetches the credit usage data for a specified time frame, and exports the results into an Excel file (`.xlsx`).

 ---